 The same processes that lead to diminished interest in exotics (notably decreasing engagement with plants by landscape architects and the landscape industry, as well as commercial conservatism) also lead to diminished interest in native species.
 The two are linked.
 Accordingly, as the range of Crocus species available within NZ decreases, the likelihood of seeing rare natives like Myosotis saxosa or Pseudowintera insperata (or cultivars like Clematis ‘Hokonui’, pictured below) within nurseries also decreases.

-Obsession with the wonder of the natural world is a large part of what drives us in our work, and the same healthy obsession surfaced in a more adventurous form with generations of plantspeople like Os Blumhardt, Terry Hatch or Peter Cave – who travelled to a range of lands (including Vietnam, Papua New Guinea, South Africa, Korea and China) to establish a remarkable collective resource of garden plants.
+Obsession with the wonder of the natural world is a large part of what drives us in our work, and the same healthy obsession surfaced in a more adventurous form with generations of plantspeople like Os Blumhardt, Felix Jury, Terry Hatch, Glyn Church and Peter Cave – several of whom travelled to a range of lands (including Vietnam, Papua New Guinea, South Africa, Korea and China) to establish a remarkable collective resource of garden plants.
 Similarly, adventurous journeys in New Zealand’s varied landscapes established the basis of New Zealand’s native nurseries and garden traditions.

 The world is a large and fascinating place, to which gardens can relate as a myriad of microcosms.
 In this context, we hope that enough people take an interest in conserving some of that resource, so that the wonder of imagined places is still alive in our gardens and urban plantings.